 Ceri Lloyd-Hughes is a solicitor working in our London office, specialising in claims against the state.

 Prior to joining DPG, Ceri was the Deputy Head of the Human Rights Department at Saunders Law.
-Before this, she worked in the legal team of the Howard League for Penal Reform, advising and representing children and young people in custody, following completion her training contract at Fisher Meredith.
-She has also worked on civil liberties, victims’ rights, and international criminal and human rights law at Hickman & Rose and the Aegis Trust.
+Before this, she worked in the legal team of the Howard League for Penal Reform, advising and representing children and young people in custody.

 Ceri has an LLM in Law, Development and Governance.
 She is a member of the Police Action Lawyers Group and the INQUEST Lawyers Group.

-Ceri is experienced in acting in cases involving prisons, police forces, the Home Office, the Parole Board, probation, and other bodies wielding state powers over individuals.
+Ceri is experienced in acting in cases involving prisons, police forces, the Home Office, the Parole Board, probation, and other bodies wielding power over individuals.
 Her work covers civil claims, judicial reviews and complaints.
 She also represents family members at inquests involving state failings, particularly deaths in custody.
-Ceri has a particular interest and expertise in prisoners’ rights, migrants’ rights, representing women and trans people facing the coercive powers of the state, and data protection/privacy issues in the criminal justice system.
+Ceri has a particular interest and expertise in prisoners’ rights, migrants’ rights, representing women and trans people, and cases involving unlawful strip searching, discrimination and equality, and data protection/privacy issues in the criminal justice system.
 Ceri has successfully lead/co-lead a number of group claims of around 25-50 claimants.

-Ceri fights hard on behalf of her clients to empower them to hold the state to account.
+Ceri fights hard on behalf of her clients to empower them to hold the state to account and to enforce their human rights.
 Ceri has been noted as “exceptional” in the Legal 500 and is recommended for her work involving the police, prisons and the Home Office, and on death in custody inquests.

 Civil claims

-Leading an ongoing group civil claim against the Home Office for unlawful mass searches, seizures and data extractions of mobile phones from asylum seekers arriving by small boat in 2020, following the judgments in R (HM, MA and KH) v Secretary of State for the Home Department [2022] EWHC 695 (Admin) and [2022] EWHC 2729 (Admin) which found the Home Office’s blanket policy to be unlawful.
+A group claim against the Home Office: Leading an ongoing group civil claim against the Home Office for unlawful mass bodily searches, and seizure and data extraction of mobile phones from asylum seekers arriving by small boat in 2020.
+This follows the judicial review in R (HM, MA and KH) v Secretary of State for the Home Department [2022] EWHC 695 (Admin) and [2022] EWHC 2729 (Admin) which found the Home Office’s blanket policy to be unlawful; Daniel Carey acted in the judicial review.

-R (Jalloh (formerly Jollah)) v Secretary of State for the Home Department [2020] UKSC 4, a successful test case in the Supreme Court on the scope of false imprisonment and the right to liberty under Article 5(1) of the European Convention on Human Rights.
-Mr Jalloh had been subjected to a nightly immigration curfew for two and a half years until it was found to be unlawful as the Home Office had no power in law to apply such a curfew.
+A test case on what amounts to false imprisonment and deprivation of liberty: R (Jalloh (formerly Jollah)) v Secretary of State for the Home Department [2020] UKSC 4, a successful test case in the Supreme Court on the scope of false imprisonment and the right to liberty under Article 5(1) of the European Convention on Human Rights.
+Mr Jalloh had been subjected to a nightly immigration curfew for two and a half years until it was found to be unlawful as the Home Office had no power in law to apply such a curfew, but the Home Office (unsuccessfully) argued that Mr Jalloh should not be awarded any compensation.

-Successfully leading civil claims for around 50 individuals unlawfully strip searched in a women’s prison, often repeatedly, as a result of serious systemic failings.
+A group claim against a privately run prison: Successfully leading civil claims for around 50 women and trans men unlawfully strip searched in a women’s prison, often repeatedly, as a result of serious systemic failings which meant that unnecessary strip searches were routinely carried out and that fundamental safeguards to try to make the searches less traumatic were ignored.

-With Sue Willman and covering Emily Soothill’s maternity leave, managing a successful group civil claim on behalf of asylum seekers unlawfully held at Napier Barracks.
+A group of unlawful detention and discrimination claims against the Home Office: With Sue Willman and covering Emily Soothill’s maternity leave, managing a successful group civil claim on behalf of vulnerable asylum seekers unlawfully held at Napier Barracks.

 Inquests